lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab1-firstStepsWithKafka/readme.md

 kafka-topics --list --zookeeper zookeeper-1:2181
 ```

-We can see that there are no topics yet, apart from an internal (__confluent) topic.
+We can see that there are no topics yet.

 ![](images/list-topics.png)